anarres-org/anarres/README.md

 *Ports*: **22/tcp** for SSH.

+#### Drone

+Needs Gitea to be deployed.
+Authentication against the Gitea itself.

 #### Drone for GitHub

 You need to set up some things in your GitHub account first.
 You need your